 Clear the clutter and create a home filled with less stuff and more living!

 ~ Terry Guillemets

 Clutter and too much stuff weigh you down.
-Our stuff is not passive, it actively takes from us.
-Stuff takes our space, our time, our energy, our freedom and even our peace.
+Your stuff is not passive, it actively takes from you.
+Stuff takes your space, your time, your energy, your freedom and even your peace.

 Clearing the clutter and the excess from your life adds some breathing room to your home and your life.
 Get rid of the stuff you don’t use, need or even like, then take a deep breath and enjoy the space and breathing room you’ve created!

 9. “Minimalism isn’t about removing things you love.
 It’s about removing the things that distract you from the things you love.”

 Minimalism is not about restriction, deprivation or getting rid of the things you love.
 Instead, it’s about figuring out what is important to you.
 Then getting rid of the distractions, the clutter and the excess that keep you from focusing your time, energy and attention on the things you love.

 Minimalism gives you the opportunity to enjoy and appreciate the things you love even more!

 10. “The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.”